 There are several buses, both sleeper buses and day buses.

 The bus takes you directly from Hanoi to Phong Nha so that you don’t have to take an extra taxi or bus from Dong Hoi.
 This means that this option works out to be the cheapest and easiest.
-I wasn’t the choice for us.
+It wasn’t a choice for us.
 I had a bad sleeper bus experience in India.
 I didn’t want to take the risk.

 If you would like to take the bus direct to Phong Nha from Hanoi then check out the schedule and fares here.